neicnordic/sensitive-data-archive/sda/sda.md

 3. [Finalize](cmd/finalize/finalize.md) associates a stable accessionID with each archive file and backups the file.
 4. [Mapper](cmd/mapper/mapper.md) maps file accessionIDs to a datasetID.

-There are also three additional support services:
+There are also additional support services:

 1. [Intercept](cmd/intercept/intercept.md) relays messages from `CentralEGA` to the system.
 2. [s3inbox](cmd/s3inbox/s3inbox.md) proxies uploads to the an S3 compatible storage backend.
+3. [sync](cmd/sync/sync.md) The sync service mirrors ingested data between sites in the [Bigpicture](https://bigpicture.eu/) project.
-3. [syncapi](cmd/syncapi/syncapi.md) The sync-api service is used in the [Bigpicture](https://bigpicture.eu/) project for mirroring data between two installations of SDA.
+4. [syncapi](cmd/syncapi/syncapi.md) The sync-api service is used in the [Bigpicture](https://bigpicture.eu/) project for mirroring data between two installations of SDA.